delphix/toolchain-workshop-docs/pages/tcw/acti/tcw_acti_3.md

 ---
-title:  We're Building!
-summary: "We’re Building!
-(Dev Persona)"
+title:  Updating the Data Repository
+summary: "(Dev/QA Persona) Changes to Production should be represented in lower environments"
 series: "Act I"
 weight: 3
-last_updated: September 11, 2018
+last_updated: October 21, 2018
 sidebar: tcw_sidebar
 permalink: tcw_acti_3.html
 folder: tcw
 toc: false
 ---

-We’ve now kicked off an automated build of `Patients Pipeline`, that should take around 6 minutes.
-We will leverage this time to learn more about the underpinning automation.

-Here is the sequence of automation:

-1. Jenkins is notified via a git post_update hook.
-2. Jenkins executes the `Patients Pipeline` job against the `develop` branch, which does the following against our `Patients Dev`:
-   * an Ansible role to compile the application
-   * a Delphix job to refresh the development data pod
-   * a Datical job to analyze and package the database object changes from our committed SQL scripts
-   * a Datical job to forecast and deploy the packaged changes
-   * an Ansible role to deploy the application
+In an actual deployment, fresh data - such as masked copies of Production - would be made available automatically on a scheduled basis, ex. every night after the close of business.
+But, for the purposes of this demo, it makes more sense to allow the student of the workshop to manually initiate the job.

+In this scene, we are going to execute the `Data Pipeline` job in Jenkins.
+This job gets the latest data from Production and prepares it for consumption for our development and testing requirements.

+We'll have time to discuss what is happening in the next scene.

 ### YOUR STEPS FOR THIS SCENE:

 1. Bring Chrome to the foreground
-2. Click on the `Jenkins` bookmark
+2. Click on the Jenkins Tab
-3. Click on `Patients Pipeline`
+3. Execute the `Data Pipeline` job.
+This job sequence can take 12-15 minutes to complete.
-    {% include custom/image_popout.html file="acti/were_building_1.png" %}
+   {% include custom/image_popout.html file="acti/updating_the_data_catalog_1.png" %}
-4. You should see your build running.
-You can identify it by your commit message.
-Click that line.
+4. Click the `Data Pipeline` job to watch the sequence execute.
-    {% include custom/image_popout.html file="acti/were_building_2.png" %}
+   {% include custom/image_popout.html file="acti/updating_the_data_catalog_2.png" %}
-5. The build will stop with an error in the `Package and Test SQL Changes` stage
+5. When the job is complete, you should have all green checks across the screen.
+But, let's go to the next scene while the job is running.
-   {% include custom/image_popout.html file="acti/were_building_3.png" %}
+   {% include custom/image_popout.html file="acti/updating_the_data_catalog_3.png" %}

 {% include links.html %}